scientific-python/specs/spec-0009/index.md

 - Meritocracy / Do-ocracy
   - Decisions are made by contributors who have demonstrated merit through their contributions to the project.
-Merit is often gained through contributions of code, documentation, or other significant efforts.
+Merit is often gained through code contributions, documentation improvements, or other significant efforts.
   - Meritocracy model template → http://oss-watch.ac.uk/resources/meritocraticgovernancemodel
 - Self appointing council / committee / board
   - This model appoints a board or committee to govern various aspects of a